 Career Services Staff: (l-r) Kent, Ronna, Duane, Gary - Wear Red Day, 2017

 Duane Williams, Specialist

 I have been with Career Services and Washburn since 1994.
 I work with all students in assisting with achieving their career goals.
 I also help in bringing the Fall Career & Graduate School Fair and Spring Career Fair to campus.
 I am a member of the Kansas Association of Colleges & Employers (KACE).
 I have completed Career Coaching Intensive training and I am certified to administer and interpret the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory.
 I am also a Washburn graduate.

 I've been the director at WU Career Services since 2006 after working in career services at KU for about 7 years full-time and 4 years part-time while in graduate school.
 In my first life, I was a music educator, with thirteen years teaching in schools in Arkansas and Kansas and six years teaching at the college level while working on a master's and a Ph.D. at KU.
 I am certified to administer and interpret the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory.
 At WU Career Services, I work with students of all types for both career counseling and career/job-search advising when not absorbed in administrative work.
-My memberships include both the Kansas and National Associations of Colleges and Employers (KACE and NACE), the American Association for Employment in Education (AAEE), and the local Chamber of Commerce and Society for Human Resources Management (SHRM) chapter.
+My memberships include both the Kansas and National Associations of Colleges and Employers (KACE and NACE), the American Association for Employment in Education (AAEE), the National Career Development Association (NCDA), and the local Chamber of Commerce and Society for Human Resources Management (SHRM) chapter.
 I have degrees from Henderson State University and The University of Kansas and enjoy traveling and gardening.